 On August 1, 2021, the Company and Dr. Varnum entered into an amended employment agreement.
-Under the terms of the agreement, Dr. Varnum will be paid an annual base salary of \$500,000 which may be further adjusted from time to time by the Board of Directors, and an annual target performance bonus of 50% of his annual salary based on our achievement of certain performance objectives.
+Dr. Varnum's employment under the agreement is at will and is terminable by us or Dr. Varnum at any time.
+Under the terms of the agreement, Dr. Varnum currently receives an annual base salary of \$525,000 which may be further adjusted from time to time by the board of directors, and an annual target performance bonus of 50% of his annual salary based on our achievement of certain performance objectives.
 Dr. Varnum is also entitled to certain severance benefits as described below under the section entitled "Payments and Benefits upon Termination or Change in Control."